dherault/serverless-offline/README.md

 List of available function names and their corresponding serverless.yml function keys are listed after the server starts.
-This is important if you use a custom naming scheme for your functions as the serverless-offline will use your custom name:
+This is important if you use a custom naming scheme for your functions as `serverless-offline` will use your custom name.
+The left side is the function's key in your `serverless.yml` (`invokedHandler` in the example below) and the right side is the function name that is used to call the function externally such as `aws-sdk` (`myServiceName-dev-invokedHandler` in the example below):

 ```
 serverless offline